nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 ##### Example:
-* `:clear confirm/` Confirms the clearing the saved exercises, resetting the data in the system.
+* `:clear confirm/` Confirms the clearing of all saved exercises, resetting the data in the system.

 ### Sorting exercises : `:sort`